Jalmari Kivenheimo

 Viktor Jalmar "Jalmari" Kivenheimo (25 September 1889 – 29 October 1994) was a Finnish gymnast who competed in the 1912 Summer Olympics.

 He was part of the Finnish team, which won the silver medal in the gymnastics men's team, free system event.
-He is the longest lived Olympic medalist, as he died in 1994 at the age of 105 years.
+He is the longest-lived Olympic medalist, and he died in 1994 at the age of 105.
 He was the last surviving Olympic medalist born before the 1896 Games began on 6 April.